Chunjee/graphicsearch.ahk/tutorial.md

 ## Tutorial

-Assume the following is a snapshot of game and we want to figure out how GraphicSearch can help our script make determinations about what is going on
+Assume the following is a snapshot of game and we want to use GraphicSearch to translate to parse where things are on screen.

 ![Main stage tutorial image](assets/tutorial-1.png)